-Svoboda is located in the Panagyurishte Region which is approximately 100 km south-east of Sofia.
+The Company has an ongoing generative program where we evaluate both existing and new project areas in Bulgaria.
+The Company has several areas under application in Bulgaria awaiting government approval.
+One of these areas is Svoboda, which is located in the Panagyurishte Region approximately 100 km south-east of Sofia.
 Svoboda covers 189 sq.km. of the south-eastern portion of the Panagyurishte Metallogenic Zone ("Panagyurishte").
 The Panagyurishte Belt is the most prospective belt for copper and gold porphyry and epithermal high sulphidation deposits in Bulgaria.
 It is part of the upper Cretaceous Banat-Timok-Srednogorie Belt which hosts a number of economically viable porphyry and epithermal copper and gold deposits such as the: Moldova Nova, Majdanpek, Bor and Chelopech.
-BAE was announced in September 2017 as the winner of the Svoboda tender and was issued an exploration license by the Ministry of Energy in November 2018.
-Certain legal and administrative procedures are pending and should be successfully completed as a condition for signing of an exploration contract between BAE and the Ministry of Energy.
+The Company's local subsidiary was announced in September 2017 as the winner of the Svoboda tender.
+Certain legal and administrative procedures are pending and should be successfully completed as a condition for signing of an exploration contract between the Company's subsidiary and the Ministry of Energy.